 A vestibular nerve section procedure cuts the nerve that connects the ear to the brain, which reduces vertigo while preserving hearing.
 A labyrithecotomy is done when there is total hearing loss in the ear.
 This surgery removes the entire inner ear, which removes the balance and hearing function from that ear.

 Changing your diet may help to reduce the amount of fluid in the inner ear and ease symptoms.
 Items to limit or exclude from your diet include:

-It is also important to drink six to eight glasses of water per day, so your body is not retaining fluid.
+It’s also important to drink six to eight glasses of water per day, so your body isn’t retaining fluid.
 Other lifestyle remedies include:

 Written by: Janelle Martel

 Medically reviewed on: Nov 18, 2015: Deborah Weatherspoon, Ph.D., MSN, RN, CRNA